Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Methods

-We utilize the Moral Foundations Questionnaire (MFQ) originally proposed by \cite{gra09}.
-The MFQ is a psychological assessment tool designed to measure the degree to which individuals rely on five different moral foundations when making moral judgments: care/harm (kindness, gentleness, nurturance), fairness/cheating (justice, rights, autonomy), loyalty/betrayal (solidarity, patriotism, sacrifice), authority/subversion (leadership, fellow-ship, authority), purity/degradation (living in a noble way).
+\paragraph{Questionnaire} The center of our experiments forms the Moral Foundations Questionnaire (MFQ) originally proposed by \citep{graham2009liberals}.
+We attach the full version in appendix \ref{sec:app:questionnaire}.
+The MFQ is a psychological assessment tool designed to measure the degree to which individuals rely on five different moral foundations when making moral judgments: care/harm (kindness, gentleness, nurturance), fairness/cheating (justice, rights, autonomy), loyalty/betrayal (solidarity, patriotism, sacrifice), authority/subversion (leadership, fellowship, authority), purity/degradation (living in a noble way).
 The questionnaire consists of 32 items divided into two parts.
 Moral Relevance: 16 questions asking participants to rate how relevant certain considerations are when making moral judgments.
 Moral Judgments: 16 questions asking participants to indicate their agreement or disagreement with specific moral statements.
 Responses are given on a 6-point Likert scale, ranging from 0 to 5.
 The Moral Relevance scale ranges from "not at all relevant" to "extremely relevant".
-The Moral Judgments section ranges from "strongly disagree" to "strongly agree".
-The questionnaire contains two "catch" questions (agreement no. 5, relevance no. 5) to ensure the seriousness of the participants.

-We evaluate and cross-analyze the results with human samples to measure the closeness to participants and their political affiliations using the sum of the absolute differences aggregated by foundation dimension \citep{abd23}.
 By using a standardized and well-validated tool like the MFQ, we aim to provide a robust framework for comparing the moral reasoning capabilities of LLMs to those of human participants, while also exploring how different prompting strategies might influence these capabilities.